johndpope/Emote-hack/README.md

 https://arxiv.org/html/2402.17485v1

-The Moore-AnimateAnyone seems very close to this implementation - it was ripped off from magicanimate it has training code train_stage_1.py https://github.com/MooreThreads/Moore-AnimateAnyone/blob/master/train_stage_1.py
+The Moore-AnimateAnyone seems very close to this implementation - it was ripped off from magicanimate (which cherry picked from animatediff) it has training code train_stage_1.py https://github.com/MooreThreads/Moore-AnimateAnyone/blob/master/train_stage_1.py